thavlik/machine-learning-portfolio/experiments/deeplesion/README.md

         return bbox
 ```

 The hope was that the model would capture information about lesion margins, with overfitting occuring as the standard deviation approaches zero.
-Because all units are normalized to [0, 1], sigmoidal activation was used for all output activation layers.
-This permits the introduction of another hyperparameter, `kappa`, that scales the normalized standard deviation to a more appropriate range:
+Sigmoidal activation was used for all output activation layers to normalize predictions to [0, 1].
+This permits the introduction of another hyperparameter, `kappa`, that scales the normalized standard deviation to an even smaller, more appropriate range:

 ```python
 class MyLocalizationModel(nn.Module):